 Results of the inactivation study.
-The titre of the mouse brain used as spiking material is (after 600 incubation days) estimated to be approximately $10^{8.7}$ ID50/g.
-The total infective load of the staring material was estimated at $10^{9.3}$ ID50.
 After an incubation time of 600 days, none of the inoculated mice have died.
-The process therefore appears to have reduced the infectivity titre below the level of detection in mice.
+The process appears to have reduced the infectivity by a factor higher than $6.6 \log{10}$ to a titre below the level of detection in mice.

 Conclusion.
-The TSE/BSE ad hoc Group concludes that the " $133^{\circ}/20'/3$ bars" heat/pressure/time conditions, as described, can be considered as having a higher inactivation capacity (reduction higher than 6.6 log10) then the (long) acid-limed bone gelatine process which is usually considered as the benchmark production process for what concerns TSE infectivity inactivation.
+The TSE/BSE ad hoc Group concludes that the "133°/20'/3bars" heat/pressure/time conditions, as described, can be considered as having a higher inactivation capacity then the (long) acid-limed bone gelatine process which is usually considered as the benchmark production process for what concerns TSE infectivity inactivation.